skptechlab/fluent-card/Readme.md

 ## Gameplay Overview

-Turn-based battles against Grok, the AI opponent.
+Turn-based battles against Grok, AI opponent powered by xAPI.
 Cards have attack, health, and abilities.
 Mana grows each turn.
 Win by reducing your opponent’s health to zero.

 ![MASQ gameplay](/assets/gameplay.png)